ad-freiburg/ad-blog/content/post/project-qlever-cloud-benchmark/index.md

 Instance classes were matched by available memory to make the comparison as fair as possible.
 All experiments ran in `eu-central-1a` (Frankfurt).
 The
 QLever, Virtuoso, and MillenniumDB systems were managed using the `qlever-control` CLI, which handles index building, server lifecycle, and benchmark execution uniformly across all systems.

-For the QLever DBLP index I increased `STXXL_MEMORY` to 40G in the Qleverfile to avoid “insufficient memory for merging blocks” errors on my specific EC2 setup.
-For Wikidata-truthy (`r6i.8xlarge`, 256 GiB, 3 TB `gp3` EBS volume at `/data`) I used `STXXL_MEMORY = 80G`.
-These values were conservative choices for this project, not minimal requirements of QLever.
-In the AD chair’s production setups, full Wikidata (more than twice the size of Wikidata-truthy) is routinely indexed with `STXXL_MEMORY = 10G`; my larger settings simply traded extra memory for a simpler, robust configuration during the index construction and has no direct effect on query execution, at query time QLever simply uses the full machine RAM like the other systems.
-Neptune data was loaded from an S3 bucket via Neptune bulk loader endpoint with an IAM loader role.
-The DBLP load completed in roughly **21 hours**; Wikidata-truthy took about **32 hours**.
+For the QLever DBLP index, `STXXL_MEMORY` was set to 40G in the Qleverfile to avoid “insufficient memory for merging blocks” errors on my specific EC2 setup.
+For Wikidata‑truthy (`r6i.8xlarge`, 256 GiB, 3 TB `gp3` EBS volume at `/data`) I used `STXXL_MEMORY = 80G`.
+These values were conservative choices for this project; they trade extra memory for a robust index construction and have no direct effect on query execution.
+Neptune data was loaded from an S3 bucket via the Neptune bulk loader endpoint with an IAM loader role.
+The DBLP load completed in roughly **21 hours**; Wikidata‑truthy took about **32 hours**.

+For the larger Wikidata‑truthy benchmark, we chose `db.r6g.8xlarge` for Neptune because it is the recommended 256 GiB memory‑optimized instance family for Neptune in `eu-central-1`; it matches QLever’s `r6i.8xlarge` EC2 instance in RAM and vCPU resources.

 ### Warm vs cold: defining fair conditions